Responsible Office – Department:

-Daemen College recognizes that alcohol and drug abuse and addiction are treatable illnesses.
+Daemen University recognizes that alcohol and drug abuse and addiction are treatable illnesses.
 Employees who are struggling with alcohol or drugs are encouraged to seek assistance.
-The College’s Employee Assistance Program (EAP) is available free of charge to employees and their families on a confidential basis, 24 hours a day 7 days a week.
+The University’s Employee Assistance Program (EAP) is available free of charge to employees and their families on a confidential basis, 24 hours a day 7 days a week.
 Employees who have a concern about drug or alcohol abuse are strongly encouraged to contact the EAP for assistance in finding resources to help with the problem.

 Disciplinary action will be determined and implemented by the cognizant Vice President in consultation with the Employee Engagement Director.
-Any such actions will be in compliance with the Faculty Handbook and other College policies and regulations regarding termination of employees.
+Any such actions will be in compliance with the Faculty Handbook and other University policies and regulations regarding termination of employees.